calisolo/titanic_gpt2_fine_tuned/README.md

   embarked = 'embarked port'
 ```

-If feature name already looks like it has semantic connotation, used it as is.
+If feature name already looks like it has semantic connotation, used it as is.(ex. name, sex, age, ticket, fare)